isomerpages/mse-zerowaste/_zero-waste/0_singapore.md

 ### How will we achieve Towards a Zero Waste Nation?

+By reducing our waste and diverting recyclable materials from the rubbish chute, we send less to the landfill and length its lifespan

 Current Plans
 * Better recycling infrastructure support to facilitate better recycling practices, such as centralized chutes for all new HDB flats.
 * Pneumatic Waste Conveyance Systems introduced in HDB towns to support convenient and hygienic waste disposal